How to Create PDF Forms in Java

 // Save the generated PDF to a file

 In IronPDF, radio buttons within the same group are part of a single form object.
-You can access all form fields using the getForm method followed by the getFields method.
-If a radio button is selected, the form's Value property will reflect that choice; if none are selected, the value will be set to 'None'.
+Access all form fields using the getForm method followed by the getFields method.
+If a radio button is selected, the form's Value property reflects that choice; if none are selected, the value is set to 'None'.
+Radio buttons present mutually exclusive options where users must select exactly one choice from a group.

 import com.ironsoftware.ironpdf.License;